 Our policy is to encourage our directors to attend the annual meetings of our shareholders.
-All nominees who are currently serving as directors attended the annual meeting of our shareholders in July 2014.
+All nominees who were serving as directors in July 2016, with the exception of Marcus Rowland, attended the annual meeting of our shareholders in July 2016.